graasp/graasp-app-collaborative-ideation/README.md

 ## Related publications

-This app is related to the following publication:
+This app was presented or used in the following publications:

 - (_preprint_) La Scala, J. A., Bartłomiejczyk, N., Gillet, D., & Holzer, A. C. (2025).
 Fostering Innovation with Generative AI: A Study on Human-AI Collaborative Ideation and User Anonymity.
 58th Hawaii International Conference on System Sciences. https://infoscience.epfl.ch/handle/20.500.14299/241341